BOC nets P105.6M smuggled cigarettes in Bataan

-The seizure involved more than 1,000 master cases loaded in 12 motor vehicles
+• More than 1,000 master cases were loaded on 12 motor vehicles

-The Bureau of Customs (BOC) seized an estimated P105.6 million worth of suspected smuggled cigarettes during a multi-agency enforcement operation in Bataan in the first working week of 2026.
+The Bureau of Customs (BOC) seized an estimated P105.6 million worth of suspected smuggled cigarettes in Bataan.

 On January 9, a BOC composite team from the Customs Intelligence and Investigation Service and the Enforcement and Security Service assigned at the Port of Limay conducted an inspection of a compound in Barangay Santa Isabel, Dinalupihan, Bataan.